ORIENTATION: POAP TRIPS

 The Adirondack Park is the largest publicly-protected wilderness area in the contiguous United States and boasts more than 3,000 lakes and ponds and 30,000 miles of streams and rivers.
 Along with one of the largest networks of hiking trails in the country, the Adirondacks serve as the perfect environment to backpack.
 Students on this trip will hike through the vast tracts of old growth forests, mountain meadows and bogs, while leaving adequate time for day trips to a mountain top or to cool off in the pool of a mountain stream.

 The Finger Lakes Region is one of those places with something for everyone.
 This trip will capture the spirit of the Finger Lakes and bolster your sense of place.
-The POAPers will experience the waterfalls and gorges found throughout the region.
+The POAPers will experience the waterfalls and gorges found throughout the region starting at Watkins Glenn.
 The Finger Lakes Trail and its appendages cover almost 850 miles throughout New York State.
 Segments of the trail connect to the Appalachian Trail and provide an incredible backpacking adventure.
-Students will explore the southern end of Cayuga Lake, where vineyards, water, wind and views combine in an idyllic panorama.
+Students will explore the southern end of Seneca Lake, where vineyards, water, wind and views combine in an idyllic panorama.
+POAPers can expect to hike roughly around 6-10 miles a day on various types of terrain.

 The Adirondack Park is the largest publicly-protected wilderness area in the contiguous United States and boasts more than 3,000 lakes and ponds and 30,000 miles of streams and rivers.
 Along with one of the largest networks of hiking trails in the country, the Adirondacks serve as the perfect environment to backpack and kayak.
 Students on this trip will spend half of their time in kayaks paddling the pristine waters of the Adirondacks while spending the remaining time hiking through the vast tracts of old growth forests, mountain meadows and bogs.